fiamanillah/TickTask/README.md

 | GET    | /tasks     | Get all tasks  |
 | PUT    | /tasks/:id | Update a task  |
 | DELETE | /tasks/:id | Delete a task  |

 ---

-## 🤝 Contributing

-If you'd like to contribute, please fork the repository and submit a pull request with your changes.

----

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 📬 Contact

-📧 For any inquiries, reach out via email at your-email@example.com.

----